Jorbreezy/Fundamentals/README.md

 Just import or require the file where you need it.
 It defaults to the function.

 ```
-import redditTopicSearch from 'redditSearchTopics';
+import searchRedditPostsByTopic from 'searchRedditPostsByTopic';

+or

+const searchRedditPostsByTopic = require('searchRedditPostsByTopic');

+searchRedditPostsByTopic('Gaming','Best');
 ```

 ### Arguments
 The function takes two arguments, topic and sort.
 When sort isn't given it defaults to 'new', sorting all posts from the newest to the oldest.
-The types of sorts available are "New, Best, Relevance, Hot".
+The types of sorts available are "New, Best, Relevance, Hot and Comments".

 ```
-redditSearchTopics('Gaming')
+searchRedditPostsByTopic('Gaming')
 ```

 ### Fields